fishsciences/artemis_methods/discussion/discussion.md

 possible when fitting standard linear models to censored data, the degree of bias will depend on the exact characteristics of the dataset.
 In general, the more observations which experience censorship, the more bias there can be in the estimates.
+We demonstrate here that this can invalidate computed Credible Intervals.

 When the primary concern is presence/absence of a species, we demonstrate here that `artemis` models have desirable characteristics